jwodder/zarr-checksum-gallery/README.md

 - `depth-first` — Walk the directory tree iteratively & depth-first, computing the checksum for each directory as soon as possible

+- `fastasync` — Walk the directory tree using multiple asynchronous worker tasks, building a tree of file checksums in memory

+  **Options:**

+    - `-w <NUM>`/`--workers <NUM>` — Set the number of worker tasks to use.
+      The default value is the number of logical CPU cores on the machine.

 - `fastio` — Walk the directory tree using multiple threads, building a tree of file checksums in memory